rhaiscript/book/src/rust/indexers.md

 Indexer as Property Access Fallback
 ----------------------------------

-An indexer taking a [string] index is a special case.
-It acts as a _fallback_ to property [getters/setters].
+An indexer taking a [string] index is a special case &ndash; it acts as a _fallback_ to property [getters/setters].

 During a property access, if the appropriate property [getter/setter][getters/setters] is not